tommyvct/FigureHub_3350/README.md

 	* Allows user to view the card balance and a line chart of spending for that card over time.
 	* Update a card: tap the button at the bottom allows user to re-enter all the info of a card, or activate/deactivate card in the **Update Card** page.
-	  * If a card is labelled as inactive, the word "Inactive" will be shown at which card shown on the list.
+	  * If a card is labelled as inactive, the word "Inactive" will be shown for that card on the list.

 5. **Budget** page is to let the user set up a limit for each consumption category.
 The add button brings the user to **Add Budget Category** page, which brings up a form that requires input.